nomicness/a-whole-new-world/laws.md

 **320.** No point values may be manipulated outside of the rules.

 **321.** Declarations of War made before this law was inacted are null and void.
 All open declarations should be closed.

+**325.** In order for a rule-change proposal to be adopted once a quorum is reached, more than 50% of the votes must be positive.
+In the event of a tie, the proposal may either be removed by the creator, or it may remain open until the tie is broken.